ianrenton/home-meteogram-display/README.md

-# Python Met Office Meteogram
+# Home Meteogram Display
-A python script to fetch weather forecast data from the UK Met Office Datapoint API, and display it as a Meteogram.
+A python script to display a Meteogram, along with other information.
 It is designed as a passive weather display for an ultra-widescreen monitor, but the generated image is also suitable for inclusion in web-based dashboards and other types of informational display.
+Weather forecast data is currently taken from the UK Met Office Datapoint API.

 ![Meteogram example](docs/example.png)